gospodinp/torei-rpg/rules.md

 ## Say Yes or Roll the Dice

+This is critical for driving gameplay toward [Conflict].
 If you take nothing else from this section, it should be this mantra.  *Say yes, or roll the dice!* Write it at the top of your notes.

 The role of GM in a story-building and world-building game like this one is a lot more participatory than in some popular systems.
 Keeping players involved and having fun is more important than simulating a strict system of carefully-balanced statistics or plot elements.